Description

 Fondaparinux may cause bleeding problems.
 This risk is higher if you have a catheter in your back for pain medicine or anesthesia (sometimes called an "epidural"), or if you have kidney problems.
 The risk of bleeding increases if your kidney problems get worse.
 Check with your doctor right away if you have any unusual bleeding or bruising, black, tarry stools, bleeding gums, blood in the urine or stools, tingling, numbness, or weakness of the lower legs, or pinpoint red spots on your skin.

-You may bleed or bruise more easily while you are using this medicine.
+This medicine lowers the number of some types of blood cells in your body.
+Because of this, you may bleed more easily.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
+Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
-Avoid nose picking and forceful nose blowing.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using fondaparinux several days before having surgery or medical tests.